RazvanGolan/Kaya-API-Explorer/README.md

 - **Fast loading**: Resources are served from memory
 - **Consistent experience**: UI works the same across all environments

+The middleware integrates seamlessly into your ASP.NET Core pipeline, serving the API Explorer at your specified route without any external dependencies or separate processes.

 ## Project Structure

 ```